conan-io/docs/glossary.rst

    editable package
       A :ref:`package<editable_packages>` that resides in the user workspace, but is consumed as if it was in the cache.
-This mode is useful when you are developing the packages and the projects that consume them at the same time.
+This mode is useful when you are developing the packages, and the projects that consume them at the same time.

    workspace